 Case Study: City of Portsmouth, VA boosts access to online citizen services

-THE CHALLENGE: The City of Portsmouth, VA is leading the way in digital services for citizens.
+The City of Portsmouth, VA is leading the way in digital services for citizens.
 How did the City meet and exceed regulatory requirements related to the accessibility of online services for citizens of all abilities?

 The AudioEye Solution